catalinux/pml1/report.md

 ```

-Having in mind the costs function for FP and FN I runned RandomSearch with a custom scoring function getting
+Having in mind the costs function for FP and FN, I runned RandomSearch with a custom scoring function getting
 different  parameterd and I got different parameters optimized for my model:  `max_depth=30, n_estimators=600`.